dahak-metagenomics/dahak/docs/quickstart.md

 Now create a JSON file that defines a Snakemake configuration dictionary.
 This file should:

-* Provides URLs at which each read filtering file can be accessed
+* Provide URLs at which each read filtering file can be accessed
-* Provides a set of quality trimming values to use (2 and 30)
+* Provide a set of quality trimming values to use (2 and 30)
-* Sets all read filtering parameters (for simplicity, we will set each parameter to its default value)
+* Set all read filtering parameters (for simplicity, we will set each parameter to its default value)
+* Provide scale and k values for computing genome signatures
+* Specify the k values at which to do the comparison

 (See the [Comparison Snakemake](comparison_snakemake.md) page for details on these options.)